simeononsecurity/simeononsecurity.ch/content/guides/enhance-website-security-with-hsts-preloading/index.en.md

 If your website is **fully committed to HTTPS** and meets the above requirements, follow these **crucial steps** to successfully preload your HSTS settings:

-1. **Examine Subdomains**: Ensure that all **subdomains of your website** work correctly over HTTPS to provide a seamless browsing experience for users.
+1. **Examine Subdomains**: Ensure that all **subdomains of your website** work correctly over HTTPS to provide a smooth browsing experience for users.

 2. **Gradual Ramp-up**: To test and fix any potential issues, add the **HSTS header** to your HTTPS responses with a **low `max-age` value** (e.g., 300 seconds).
 Gradually increase the `max-age` value in stages:
    - 5 minutes: `max-age=300; includeSubDomains`